johnschoeman/graphql_workspace/graphql-rails-server-tutorial/docs/questions-bugs.md

   why are individual resolvers their own classes? why do we have a single LinksResolver class with many link related resolver actions?

+  ----

+  "In this tutorial, you’ll implement a simple pagination approach that’s called limit-offset pagination.
+This method would not work with Relay on the frontend since Relay requires cursor-based pagination using the concept of connections.
+You can read more about pagination in the GraphQL docs."

+  What is the difference between limit-offset pagination and cursor-based pagination?  what works best with apollo?

+  ----

+  what does the option key word do within a resolver class

 ### Bugs

 in graphiql